upyesp/upyesp.org/content/posts/Pi-prompt.md

 categories: [Linux]
 ---

 Give your Raspberry Pi's command-line a boost by adding [Oh My Posh](https://ohmyposh.dev/) and add a few other neat utilities.
-Before starting, make sure your Pi is running a 64bit operating system, such as [Raspberry Pi OS](https://www.raspberrypi.com/software/).
+Before starting, make sure your Pi is running a **64bit operating system**, such as [Raspberry Pi OS](https://www.raspberrypi.com/software/), [Ubuntu 22.04 LTS Desktop or Server](https://ubuntu.com/download/raspberry-pi) and [Manjaro 22.04](https://manjaro.org/download/#ARM).

 <!--more-->